dreadflopp/dreadsskyrimbuild_old/README.md

 1. Click the Executables button at the top of the main Mod Organizer window.
 1. In the Title field type name of the tool.
 1. In the Binary field either type the path to the tools executable file or browse for it by selecting the ... button (i.e. ..Modding\Tools\[tool-folder]\[tool].exe).
 1. Input arguments in the Argument field.
-Arguments should be seperated by spaces.
+Arguments should be separated by spaces.
 1. Check the Use Application’s Icon for shortcuts box.
 1. Click the Apply button.